VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/README.md

 Your image will change on the rich presence depending if your lights are on.
 ETCARS 0.16  is required for the RPC to work, older versions will not work.
-THIS VERSION INCLUDES ETCARS 0.16, YOU MUST DO A FULL INSTALL FOR THIS TO WORK
+THIS VERSION INCLUDES ETCARS 0.15, YOU MUST DO A FULL INSTALL FOR THIS TO WORK

 ## Things to note!

-* Before installing VT-RPC 2.6, uninstall VT-RPC 2.5 first to prevent issues!
 * TruckersMP has their own Rich Presence which needs to be disabled in MP Settings!
 * Due to a few problems with previous ETCARS, you will need to install ETCARS 0.15 from our installer.
 * Promods isn't supported currently but there are future plans for supporting it.